Submit an Article

 Abstract

-It has long been noticed, during certain physical and chemical processes with substances containing sulfur, the appearance of violet, indigo-blue, blue and green colors, sometimes remarkable in their beauty.
-These color reactions are historically closely related to hypothetical modifications of elemental sulfur; black, translucent blue in thin layers, Magnus sulfur and Wehler blue sulfur.
-The presence of these modifications in ultramarine has been explained by a number of scientists for its varied colors.
+It has long been obsered that certain physical and chemical processes involving sulfur-containing substances produce colors of violet, indigo-blue, blue and green, some of which are remarkable in their beauty.
+These color reactions are historically closely linked to hypothetical modifications of elemental sulfur; black sulfur, which is translucent blue in thin layers, Magnus's sulfur and Wöhler's blue sulfur.
+The presence of these modifications in ultramarine was explained by a number of scientists as the reason for its diverse colors.

 Область исследования: